 There are several good tourist accommodations available at Kurseong.
 WBTDC (West Bengal Tourism Development Corporation) has its tourist lodge on the highway.
 This offers rooms with excellent views.
 The tourism lodge is also famous for the good food and the excellent Darjeeling tea that it serves.
 Even if you are not staying in Kurseong, you should stop over at the tourist lodge and spend a few minutes over a cup of tea.

 The other accommodation that we prefer here is Cochrane Place.
-This is a boutique hotel on the outskirts of the town on Pankhabari road.
+This is a boutique hotel on the outskirts of the town on Pankhabari Road.
 The hotel has Tea and Toy train as its theme.
 The interiors of the hotel are created with personal care and are sure to impress anyone interested in the hills and their history.

 Eagles Craig

-As the name suggests, The Eales Craig is a viewpoint on a perched cliff about two kilometres walking distance from the Kurseong Market.
+As the name suggests, The Eales Craig is a viewpoint on a perched cliff about two kilometers walking distance from the Kurseong Market.
 The Kurseong TV tower, which can be seen from far and wide, is located just behind the Eagles Craig.

 Ani Gompa